 Most flavonoids are in fresh vegetables and fruits.
 During storage, their quantity decreases.
 They are heat persistent and water-soluble.
 When cooking, they get into the water, so we pour them away.
 To avoid this, cook rather in steam.

 They are powerful antioxidants that neutralize free radicals and protect against cancer.
 In addition, they inhibit the development of harmful bacteria and viruses.
 Flavonoids protect us against cardiovascular diseases and take care of healthy blood.

 Foods rich in Flavonoids:

 citrus, plums, apples, nuts and beans, tea and dark chocolate

 Polyphenols act as antioxidants, which prevents inflammatory, cancer, virus, and bacterial infections.
 Polyphenols improve your health by lowering cholesterol and blood pressure.

-Antioxidants can also be found in dietary supplements that may contain synthesized vitamins or natural extracts which containing vitamins.
+Your second option is taking dietary supplements rich in antioxidants.
+Dietary supplements can contain synthesized vitamins or natural extracts containing vitamins.